knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 - Hacks aimed at solving performance problems
 - Special casing to work around issues elsewhere

-Hidden assumptions, unintended consequences, unexpected interactions.
+Hidden assumptions, unintended consequences, unexpected interactions might be more easily overlooked when a system is harder for developers to understand.

 Use abstraction to reduce complexity.